 The program also includes, through its sponsorship by Cardozo’s Samuel and Ronnie Heyman Center for Corporate Governance, many special events and opportunities to hear from major business leaders, corporate counsel, and government officials in specific areas of compliance.
 In recent years, the Heyman center has sponsored many programs designed to be of special interest to those working or planning to work in the compliance field.
-These include (list a few hot events we have done recently).

 Another very important part of the program is the unique opportunities for exciting internships and externships.
 Cardozo has partnered with major financial institutions and regulatory agencies in a variety of on-site programs designed to give our students hands on experience and practical insights into the nature of compliance work.
 These partners include JP Morgan Chase; The Securities and Exchange Commission; The Commodities, Futures & Trading Commission; Financial Industry Regulatory Agency; New York Department of Financial Services; New York Office of Attorney General etc.